Banana Bread Brownies with Vanilla Caramel Glaze

 Add the flour, baking soda, salt, and stir until just combined, taking care not to over-mix or brownies will be tougher as the gluten will over-develop.
 The batter is quite thick and dense, and is fluffier than typical brownie batter.
 Pour batter into prepared pan and bake for about 40 to 44 minutes, or until top is set and edges have pulled away slightly from sides of the pan.
 A toothpick inserted in the center will not come out completely clean because these are gooey, dense, and fudgy.
 Allow brownies to cool in pan for at least 30 minutes before slicing and serving.
 While brownies cool, make the glaze.

-For the Vanilla Caramel Glaze - Note - This is a fast moving recipe; have everything in place before you begin.
+Vanilla Caramel Glaze - Note - This is a fast moving recipe; have everything in place before you begin.

 In a small saucepan, melt the butter over medium-high heat.
 To the melted butter, add the brown sugar and bring to a boil, stirring nearly continuously.
 Allow the mixture to boil quite rapidly for 2 minutes, stirring nearly continuously.
 Remove the pan from the burner, allow it to cool for about 1 minute, and add the cream, taking caution because the mixture could bubble vigorously.
 Whisk aggressively to incorporate the cream and calm the bubbling.